greyblake/greyblake.github.com/source/about-me/index.markdown

 My craft is a web deveopment.
 Besides I love to investigate ruby and its subtle behaviour.
 I'm interesting in artificial intelligence algorithms and their application.

-In my spare time I play guitar, rink, learn foreign languages(English, Esperanto, German) and try to make the world a better place:)
+In my spare time I play guitar, rink, learn foreign languages(Esperanto, English, Spanish) and try to make the world a better place:)

 Please follow me on [Twitter](http://twitter.com/#!/greyblake)